MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v1.md

 **`pathtoCustomTestAdapters`** - **Path to Custom Test Adapters**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the directory path to the custom test adapters.
-Nuget restored adapters are automatically searched for.
+NuGet restored adapters are automatically searched for.
 <!-- :::editable-content-end::: -->
 <br>